Content Creator For Impact Volunteer Program in Spain - Barcelona

-Inspired to be a Creative Technology volunteer in Spain - Barcelona?
-International Volunteer HQ’s Creative Technology project is an exciting way for volunteers to put their existing web, graphic, photography or videography skills to good use helping local NGOs develop their online presence and boost their charity initiatives.
+Inspired to be a Content Creator For Impact volunteer in Spain - Barcelona?
+International Volunteer HQ’s Content Creator For Impact project is an exciting way for volunteers to put their existing web, graphic, photography or videography skills to good use helping local NGOs develop their online presence and boost their charity initiatives.
 Volunteers gain experience in their field while providing expertise that would be otherwise out of reach and unaffordable for NGOs that run initiatives helping vulnerable people in the community.

 - Programs start every second and fourth Monday of the month